sunnuntai 21. toukokuuta 2017

 Photo by Taija Mård.

-I’ve also had the privilege of editing a crime novel, a historical story, and this extraordinary tale combining fiction and non-fiction, based on a doctoral thesis (http://www.utu.fi/fi/Ajankohtaista/mediatiedotteet/arkisto/2cba0fdb.html) and telling about both the background and new prospects of the world famous Finnish school: Kouluneuvos – Matka uuteen kouluun by Pasi Petrell, Doctor of Education.
+I’ve also had the privilege of editing a crime novel, a historical story, and this extraordinary tale combining fiction and non-fiction.
+It's based on a doctoral thesis (http://www.utu.fi/fi/Ajankohtaista/mediatiedotteet/arkisto/2cba0fdb.html) and talks about both the background and new prospects of the world famous Finnish school: Kouluneuvos – Matka uuteen kouluun by Pasi Petrell, Doctor of Education.

-Some of the key concepts in my editing process are fluency, coherence, clarity, and harmony.
-Those, I think, are achieved by grammatical correctness, semantic accuracy, logical cohesion, uniformity of register, structural balance, and loyalty to the chosen genre.
+Some of the key concepts I bear in mind when I study and evaluate manuscripts are fluency, coherence, clarity, and harmony.
+Those are achieved by grammatical correctness, semantic accuracy, logical cohesion, uniformity of register, structural balance, and loyalty to the chosen genre.

-I try to refrain from interfering with the text and instead lift it up – focus on cherishing its main idea and enhancing the author's own style.
-I like to think of myself as the book’s best friend, always aiming at guaranteeing that the readers will receive it well and that the author can confidently step into the limelight in order to shine there like a star in their own right.
+I refrain from interfering with the text too much and instead lift it up – focus on cherishing its main idea and style.
+I think of myself as the book’s best friend!
+I try to make sure that readers will receive it well, so that the author can confidently step into the limelight and shine like a star.

-Throughout, I bear in mind that I represent the publishing house, following in every respect their editing policy.
-This particular publisher expects meticulous and thorough editing.
+Throughout I bear in mind that I represent the publishing house and follow their editing policy.
+Unlike many, this publisher respects meticulous and thorough editing.

 Meeting colleagues at REUNA’s last legendary garden party in the culturally famous municipality of Tuusula last summer.

 This spring I served as a judge in REUNA’s literary competition, sponsored by another internationally oriented Finnish company, Framery (http://www.frameryacoustics.com/fi/), a pioneer in producing soundproof booths.
-The publisher was searching for great Finnish, Swedish and English manuscripts about a circus boy and his adventures in which a magical booth plays the key role.
-The name of the book series will be Sirkuspoika Oliver.
+The publisher was hunting great Finnish, Swedish and English manuscripts, in which a magical booth should play the key role.
+The name of the series will be Sirkuspoika Oliver.

-Illuminating for the celebratory audience in Tampere what a rare gift indeed it is to be able to write a good children's story – and emphasizing to the winners how deserving of the prizes and publishing contracts they clearly were!
+Explaining for the audience in Tampere what a rare gift it is to be able to write a good children's story – and emphasizing to the winners how deserving of the prizes and publishing contracts they all were!

 The competition attracted a great amount of interest.
 Me and the other two judges, Anna Toni and Krista Airola, read and evaluated all in all 113 stories!

-The criteria were, first and foremost, competitors’ ability to follow the given instructions and produce impeccable written language; then the stories’ suitability for the international market, age appropriateness, originality, and creativity.
+The criteria were competitors’ ability to follow the given instructions and produce impeccable language, suitability for international market, age appropriateness, originality, and creativity.
 Also the nursery rhymes and song lyrics possibly included in the narratives needed to hold water, both rhythmically and rhymingly.
-And last but not least hilarity, to go with Veera Miettinen’s cheerful illustration (Lastenkirjasarjan visuaalisen ilmeen suunnittelu).
+And last but not least, hilarity to go with Veera Miettinen’s cheerful illustration (Lastenkirjasarjan visuaalisen ilmeen suunnittelu).

 In Framery’s Tampere HQ, from the left: Teija Rekola (third prize); Asta Ikonen (first prize 1 000 euros); the judge from Helsinki, literary freelancer Taija Mård; Paula Nieminen (second prize); the judge from REUNA, producer Anna Toni; illustrator Veera Miettinen; Framery’s representative, business controller Annamaria Sola.